aaron-mcinnes/freud_pilot_img_processing/README.md

 3. Images are calibrated for luminance and contrast
 * Input is 2_croppedImg and output is 3_calibImg, using imgCalibration.m
 * Additional post-processing statistics are calculated using compLum.m
-* See calibResults.ipynb for a detailed description of the method used and example output of the image calibration
+* See prgm>calibResults.ipynb for a detailed description of the method used and example output of the image calibration

 4. Images are sorted into msp/stp win/nowin
 * Input is 3_calibImg and output is 4_sortedImg, using prgm>imgSort.py